OneKingdomTeam/bat-app-v3/README.md

 ### Troubleshooting Railway Deployment

 #### Issue: "RuntimeError: Directory does not exist"
-**Symptom:** App crashes on startup with `RuntimeError: Directory '/app/app/uploads' does not exist`
+**Symptom:** App crashes on startup with directory-related errors

-**Solution:** This is fixed in version 3.0.9+.
-The app now automatically creates required directories.
+**Solution:** This is fixed in version 3.0.11+.
+The app now automatically creates required directories in `/bat-app/persistent/`.
 If you're on an older version:
 ```bash
 git pull origin main
 # Redeploy on Railway